tenstorrent/tt-logger/README.md

 ### Environment Variables

-The `LoggerInitializer` can be configured using the following environment variables:
+The logger can be configured using the following environment variables:

 - `TT_LOGGER_FILE`: Path to the log file.
 If not set or empty, logs will be written to stdout.
 - `TT_LOGGER_LEVEL`: Log level (trace, debug, info, warning, error, critical).
 Defaults to "info" if not set.
+- `TT_LOGGER_TYPES`: Semicolon-separated list of log categories to enable.
+Use "All" to enable all categories.
+If not set, all categories are enabled by default.

 Example:
 ```bash